Low-depth Hamiltonian Simulation by Adaptive Product Formula

-Next, we simulate the time evolution of the $\mathrm{H_4}$ molecule, a chain of hydrogen atoms spaced by $1.5\mathrm{\AA}$, and apply it in the quantum Krylov algorithm~\cite{stair2020multireference}, which projects and solves the ground energy problem of a system in the subspace spanned by $\left\{e^{iHn\Delta_t}\ket{\Phi_0}\big|n\in 0,1,\dots,m\right\}$.
-We chose the sto-3g basis and use the parity transformation~\cite{bravyi2002fermionic,bravyi2017tapering}.
-After reducing two stationary qubit spin conservation~\cite{bravyi2017tapering}, we have $6$ qubits and $164$ Pauli words with the Hamiltonian weight being $5.518$.
-In \autoref{fig:numerics}(c), we show the error of the ground state energy obtained by quantum Krylov algorithm with the Hartree-Fock state as the initial state.
-Considering $m=20$ and $\Delta_t=0.3$, we need $250$ CNOT gates to simulate the whole time evolution to $t=m\Delta_t=6$ with $\dcut=10^{-3}$, whereas about $18$ time steps and $1.5\times 10^4$ CNOT gates are required by the first-order Trotter method to achieve the same accuracy.
-Thus, adaptive PF reduces the gate count by two orders.
-In \autoref{fig:numerics}(d), we show how the error $\Delta$ varies in the run.
-Every time $\Delta$ exceeds $\dcut$, an adaptive construction is carried out to reduce it to $\dcut/2$, forming peaks in the trend of $\Delta$ and increments of the gate count.
+Next, we simulate the time evolution of $\mathrm{H_4}$, a chain of hydrogen atoms spaced by $1.5\mathrm{\AA}$ starting from its Hartree-Fock state, and apply it in the quantum Krylov algorithm~\cite{stair2020multireference}, which projects and solves the ground energy of a system in the subspace spanned by $\left\{e^{iHnt}\ket{\Phi_0}\big|n\in 0,1,\dots,m \right\}$.
+The Hamiltonian~\footnote{We choose the STO-3g basis and use the Bravyi-Kitaev transformation.} involves $8$ qubits and $184$ Pauli words, with $\|a\|_1 = 5.654$.
+The result is shown in \autoref{fig:numerics}(c).
+When $\dcut=0.05, t=0.4$ and $m=15$, our method uses $350$ CNOT gates to simulate the whole time evolution and the chemical accuracy $10^{-3}$ Hartree is achieved.
+In contrast, the first-order Trotter with $1$ Trotter steps in every time interval $t$ requires totally $15\times 1320=1.98\times 10^4$ CNOT gates, and fails to achieve chemical accuracy. \autoref{fig:numerics}(d) shows how the distance $\Delta$ varies in the simulation.
+Every time $\Delta$ exceeds $\dcut$, an adaptive construction is carried out to reduce it to $\dcut/2$.